fmaguire/pangolin_specific_version_tool/README.md

 # Tool to install a specific set of pangolin dependency versions

+**NOTE: current version of tool only works for pangolin >= 4.0** If you want/need support across major pangolin releases feel free to submit a PR!

 Simple script to support upgrading/downgrading a [pangolin](https://github.com/cov-lineages/pangolin) v4
 install to a specific version of pangolin with specific dependency versions (e.g., [assignment models](https://github.com/cov-lineages/pangoLEARN), [scorpio](https://github.com/cov-lineages/scorpio),